The Bloody Benders, America's First Serial Killer Family

 Colonel York led an investigation in Labette County.
 When questioned, the Benders denied all knowledge of York's disappearance, although Ma Bender "flew into a violent passion," in the words of The Weekly Kansas Chief, when asked about a report of a woman who had been threatened with pistols and knives at their inn.
 Ma defended herself by claiming that the visitor had been a witch, a "bad and wicked woman, whom she would kill if ever she came near them again.”

-Colonel York led an investigation into Labette County.
-They questioned the Benders about a woman who claimed Ma had threatened her with a knife.
-The township held a meeting at the Harmony Grove schoolhouse in which it was decided to search every homestead for evidence of the murders.
-Colonel York attended the meeting, as well as both male Benders.
-But the weather turned bad, and it was several days before such a search could begin.
+Around the same time, the township held a meeting at the Harmony Grove schoolhouse; both male Benders were in attendance.
+The townsfolk decided to search every homestead for evidence of the missing—but the weather turned bad, and it was several days before a search could begin.

-Senator York offered a $1,000 reward for the Benders, and the governor chipped in another $2,000, but the reward was never claimed.
-In the years following the sensational crimes, several women were arrested as Ma or Kate, but none were positively identified by evidence.
-Several vigilante groups claimed to have found the Benders and murdered them, but none brought back proof.
-The older Benders were allegedly seen on their way to St. Louis by way of Kansas City.
-No one knows what ultimately became of them.
+Senator York offered a $1000 reward for the Benders, and the governor chipped in another $2000, but the reward was never claimed.
+In the years following the sensational crimes, several women were arrested as Ma or Kate, but none were positively identified.
+A number of vigilante groups claimed to have found the Benders and murdered them, but none brought back proof.
+The older Benders were allegedly seen on their way to St. Louis by way of Kansas City, and the younger Benders were supposedly seen heading to an outlaw colony on the border of Texas and New Mexico, but no one knows what ultimately became of them.